mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 See below how to configure this validation.

 1. Extract the timestamp (`ts`) and the signature from the `x-signature` header.
 To do this, split the content of the header by the `,` character, resulting in a list of elements.
+The value for the prefix `ts` is the timestamp (in milliseconds) of the notification, and `v1` is the encrypted signature.
 Example: `ts=1704908010` and `v1=618c85345248dd820d5fd456117c2ab2ef8eda45a0282ff693eac24131a5e839`.
-2. Then, split each element of the list by the equal sign `=`, resulting in a pair of prefixes and values.
-The value for the prefix `ts` is the timestamp (in milliseconds) of the notification, and `v1` is the encrypted signature.
-Example: **ts = 1704908010** and **v1 = 618c85345248dd820d5fd456117c2ab2ef8eda45a0282ff693eac24131a5e839**.
-3. Using the template below, replace the parameters with the data received in your notification.
+2. Using the template below, replace the parameters with the data received in your notification.

 ```template
 id:[data.id_url];request-id:[x-request-id_header];ts:[ts_header];